 First, some basics – a typical 6-pulse VFD has 3 main parts.

+Let’s look at the example of an elevator or hoist.
 When energy is delivered to the system (“motoring mode”), current flows into the VFD and is output to the motor.
-The motor does some work like lifting a large load for example.
+The motor provides torque and does some work like lifting a load.
 As the load is lifted, potential gravitational energy in the system increases and can be explained with the equation:

 Gravitational Energy = mass * gravity constant * height of travel